richardschoen/iusertools/README.md

 •	Many of the commands utilize QShell and PASE so this is required.

 ## Types of Utilities Available (Growing Continually via User Requests)
+•	Disk Cop utility for scanning IFS and Library usage.
 •	Command line integration to external DB servers such as SQL Server, PostgreSQL, MariaDB and more via Python.
 •	Commands for saving and restoring libraries, objects and IFS objects to save files and Amazon S3 storage.
 •	Utilizing curl to execute and simplify network operations.